 4. Medicine Lodge Peace Treaty

-The Medicine Lodge Peace Treaty Statue commemorates the Signing of the Treaty of 1867, between the U.S. Government and five southern plains tribes.
+The Medicine Lodge Peace Treaty Statue commemorates the Signing of the Treaty of 1867 between the U.S. Government and five southern plains tribes.
 The Medicine Lodge Indian Peace Treaty Pageant is a celebration of the history and heritage of Medicine Lodge.
-The celebration takes places annually in September.
+The celebration takes place annually in September.

 5. Shawnee Indian Mission State Historic Site